paritytech/capi/docs/Quick_Start.md

   --src="wss://rpc.polkadot.io"
 ```

+> Note: the `src` string can be a comma-separated list of proxy node URLs or even relative paths to chain specs on disk.
 > Note: we can run this in CI for ongoing validation that our usage aligns with the latest runtime.

 ## Reading the Latest Block